-Jammu and Kashmir: Three detained leaders to be released after signing bond, says report
+Jammu and Kashmir: Three political leaders released from detention after signing bond, says report

-In the bond that will explain the reasons for their release, Yawar Mir, Noor Mohammed and Shoaib Lone will have promise to maintain peace and good behaviour.
+Earlier, officials said Yawar Mir, Noor Mohammed and Shoaib Lone would have to promise to maintain peace and good behaviour.

-Authorities in the Jammu and Kashmir administration on Wednesday said they will release three political leaders who were detained since the Centre revoked the state’s special status on August 5, PTI reported.
+The Jammu and Kashmir administration on Thursday released three political leaders who were detained since the Centre revoked the state’s special status on August 5, PTI reported.

-Yawar Mir, Noor Mohammed and Shoaib Lone will have to sign a bond that will explain why they were being released.
-In the document, the leaders will also have promise to maintain peace and good behaviour, officials told PTI.
+Earlier, officials had said Yawar Mir, Noor Mohammed and Shoaib Lone would have to sign a bond that would explain why they were being released.
+In the document, the leaders will also have to promise to maintain peace and good behaviour, officials told PTI.

 Mir is a former Peoples Democratic Party MLA from Rafiabad in Baramulla district.
 Lone, who was considered to be closely associated with People’s Conference chief Sajjad Lone, had quit the party after a poll defeat in north Kashmir.
-Mohammed, a member of the National Conference, managed the party’s activities in Srinagar’s Batmaloo area.
+Mohammed, a member of the National Conference, managed the party’s activities in Srinagar’s Batamaloo area.

 Last month, the Jammu and Kashmir administration had released Imran Ansari of the People’s Conference and National Conference leader Syed Akhoon on health grounds.
 The authorities had also “temporarily released” PDP leader Khursheed Alam after his brother’s death.